what is ultra hd 4k?

 For many customers, the hardest part of buying a new TV is figuring out all the lingo.
 One of the terms you’ll see most often is “Ultra HD” or “4K.”
 What does this mean?

-For a very long time, the best clarity a home TV could achieve was Standard Definition (SD), most often 720 pixels tall by 480 pixels across.
-This resolution is typically expressed like this: “720x480” or simply “480p.”
+For a long time, the best clarity a consumer TV could achieve was Standard Definition (SD), most often 720 pixels tall by 480 pixels across.
+This resolution is expressed like this: “720x480” or simply “480p.”

 The most common resolution for new TVs is 4K or Ultra HD (3840x2160).
 Most new content is being filmed and distributed in this format and it will be the dominant resolution for the foreseeable future.
 While 8K TVs do exist, they’re rare, quite expensive, and there is virtually no 8K content available for viewing.

-As a general rule, most of the content on streaming services will be HD (1080p), with 4K content being easily found and more and more common.
-Over-the-air broadcasts, satellite, and cable typically max out at 720p.
-In terms of physical media, DVDs are 480p, Blurays are 1080p, and 4K Blurays are… 4k.
+As a general rule, most of the older content on streaming services will be 1080p with newer content being 4K HDR.
+If you stream live TV, it will often be in 1080p with HDR or even true 4K.
+Over-the-air broadcasts, satellite, and traditional cable typically max out at 720p.
+In terms of physical media, DVDs are 480p, Blurays are 1080p, and 4K Blurays are… 4k

 Contact us